No wonder the inmates took over the asylum. No one else would have them.

 Drawing on regional collections in Russia, it runs to the return of the Suprematist human figure in 1928.
 It shows Malevich grappling with complexity as well as simplicity.
 How quickly the rectangles shrink and multiply.
 He layers it on, making each square a miniature canvas of its own.
 He adopts more explicit representations of space, with larger swaths of color that fade into white.
 In the 1920s, he even tries his hand at the redesign of society, from architectural models to teacups that would do the Bauhaus proud.

 In a sense, he really does grow closer than ever before or after to European Modernism.
-His mysticism, like the blank faces of his late human figures, has something of the shame at the flesh in Max Beckmann or German Expressionism.
+His mysticism, like the blank faces of his late human figures, has something of the shame at the flesh in Max Beckmann, Beckmann in New York, or German Expressionism.
 The Germans had the same idea in their movement's title, Die Brucke, the bridge to an unrealized future.
 Like so much of Picasso, too, Malevich shies away from the edge of the canvas.
 The frame serves above all as an arena for action.